geoalchemy/geoalchemy/doc/testing.rst

 If you intend to run the tests for Spatialte, you must also have Spatialite extension installed.
 Also make you have enabled extension loading in your pysqlite build.
-Refer the `Spatialite specific notes`_ for detailes.
+Refer the `Spatialite specific notes`_ for details.

 Preparation